 In case you need to reboot a controller node, the CLI shows you how safe it is to restart it, thereby you can avoid some unprecedented post reboot sync issues.

 This is all for this post.
-I will continue with Part 2 on how to recover the Controller cluster from a failure.
+I hope this post was informative.
 Thanks for reading